kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 This project will not be what it is if I have not paired with the others.
 Pairing on a project is a great experience for me.

-_Throughout my time in RC, pairing is definitely the activities with highest ROI.
-You get to social, have fun and also learn a tons from each other!_
+_Throughout my time in RC, pairing is definitely the activities with the highest ROI.
+You get to social, have fun and also learn a ton from each other!_

 I'm glad that I decided to allocate some time to work on other stuff other than database system.
 This has not been possible otherwise!